Empathetech-LLC/empathetech_flutter_ui/README.md

 The example app's screens neatly organize all the custom Widgets that enable EFUI's user customization!

+* [EzDominantHandSwitch](./lib/src/classes/user-customization/EzDominantHandSwitch.dart): A toggle for switching common touch points to benefit lefties.
 * [EzThemeModeSwitch](./lib/src/classes/user-customization/EzThemeModeSwitch.dart): A toggle for switching between light, dark, and system theming.
-* [EzDominantHandSwitch](./lib/src/classes/user-customization/EzDominantHandSwitch.dart): A toggle for switching common touch points to benefit lefties.
+* [EzLocaleSetting](./lib/src/classes/user-customization/EzLocaleSetting.dart): A menu for updating the app's language.
+* [EzImageSetting](./lib/src/classes/user-customization/EzImageSetting.dart): An image uploader for updating app assets.
 * [EzColorSetting](./lib/src/classes/user-customization/EzColorSetting.dart): A color picker for updating theme colors.
 * [EzFontSetting](./lib/src/classes/user-customization/EzFontSetting.dart): A list of available [Google Fonts](https://pub.dev/packages/google_fonts) for the app to use.
 * [EzSliderSetting](./lib/src/classes/user-customization/EzSliderSetting.dart): A versatile slider Widget, with a live preview, for updating numerical theme values (spacing, sizing, etc).
-* [EzImageSetting](./lib/src/classes/user-customization/EzImageSetting.dart): An image uploader for updating app assets.
 * [EzResetButton](./lib/src/classes/user-customization/EzResetButton.dart): A text button for resetting groups of preferences.

-By default, every base [theme setting](./lib/src/consts/keys.dart) is exposed.
-Any keys provided to `customDefaults` can be updated with these Widgets.
-If there are any theme values you wish to stay constant, simply remove the paired setting Widget.
+By default, every base [theme setting](./lib/src/consts/EzConfigKeys.dart) is exposed.
+Additional keys provided to `customDefaults` can be updated with these Widgets as well!

+If there are any theme values you wish to stay constant, simply remove the paired setting Widget(s).

 ### Step 4

 **Enjoy!**

-The pillars of platform availability and user customization are "set it and forget it"; bar any external libraries that break things.
+The pillars of **platform availability** and **user customization** are "set it and forget it"; bar any external libraries that break things.

 But, as you grow your apps, the other pillars require continuous development.

 Thankfully, EFUI's got you covered there too!
-Check out the...
-* [Responsive Widgets](./lib/src/classes/responsive-design/): Widgets that aid in building responsive UI/UXs
+* [Responsive design](./lib/src/classes/responsive-design/): Widgets that aid in building responsive UI/UXs
-* [Accessibility Widgets](./lib/src/classes/accessibility/): Widgets with streamlined semantics and/or Widgets that adapt to accessibility flags, like `EzDominantHandSwitch`
+* [Screen reader support](./lib/src/classes/accessibility/): Widgets with streamlined semantics

-and even extension packages, like [efui_video_player](https://github.com/Empathetech-LLC/efui_video_player)!

 But, this should be plenty to get you started (and avoid overload).
 Once you're feeling settled, the code has been organized to aid in exploration!